Anastasia Grymalska

-Anastasia Grymalska (born 12 July 1990) is an Italian professional tennis player.
+Anastasia Grymalska (born 12 July 1990) is an Italian former professional tennis player.

 She has a career-high WTA singles ranking of 213, achieved on 12 May 2014, and a best WTA doubles ranking of 169, reached in June 2019.
-She has won 20 singles and 34 doubles titles on the ITF Circuit.
+Over her career, she won twenty titles in singles and thirty-four in doubles on the ITF Circuit.

 Grymalska made her WTA Tour main-draw debut at the 2011 Palermo Ladies Open where she was handed a wildcard.
-With another wildcard, she played at the 2012 Palermo Ladies Open.
+With another wildcard, she played there the following year.

+At the same tournament, she made her doubles main-draw debut on the WTA Tour, partnering Gioia Barbieri.

 Without wildcards, she made her main-draw debut at the 2013 Swedish Open, and the 2014 Marrakesh Grand Prix.

-Grymalska made her doubles main-draw debut on WTA Tour at the 2011 Palermo Ladies Open, partnering Gioia Barbieri.